2020 Vault Rankings

 About Goldman Sachs & Co.

 Goldman Sachs provides a wide range of investment banking, securities, and investment management services to a substantial and diversified client base that includes corporations, financial institutions, governments, and individuals.
-Widely considered the most prestigious name in investment banking, Goldman is headquartered in New York, and maintains offices in London, Frankfurt, Tokyo, Hong Kong, and many other major financial centers around the world.
+Widely considered the most prestigious name in investment banking, Goldman is headquartered in New York, and maintains offices in London, Frankfurt, Tokyo, Hong Kong, and many other cities around the world.

 Goldman is also widely considered to be the top dealmaker on Wall Street.
-Underscoring its prowess in the deal markets, for the year 2017, the firm ranked No. 1 in the U.S., EMEA (Europe, Middle East, and Africa), and worldwide in announced M&A deal volume.
-For the same period, it also ranked No. 2 in global common stock offerings, No. 1 in U.S. common stock offerings, and No. 3 in U.S. IPO underwriting.
+Underscoring its prowess in the deal markets, for the first nine months of 2019, the firm ranked No. 1 in worldwide in announced M&A deal volume, No. 1 in U.S. announced M&A volume, No. 1 in EMEA (Europe, the Middle East, and Africa) announced M&A volume, No. 1 in U.S. equity and equity-related offerings, and No. 1 in U.S. IPO volume.

 In addition to its leading position when it comes to dealmaking, Goldman Sachs is also the leading innovator on Wall Street when it comes to workplace policies.
 Goldman was the first big bank to enact a protected-weekend-day policy for junior bankers and a no-working-past-midnight policy for interns, revamp its promotion policy (fast-tracking junior bankers), modernize its performance review system, and widely use video interviews to recruit entry-level bankers.